InterDigitalInc/CompressAI/_sources/tutorial_installation.rst.txt

 Docker
 ~~~~~~

-We are planning to provide docker images in the future.
+We are planning to publish docker images in the future.

+For now, a Makefile is provided to build docker images locally.
+Run :code:`make help` in the source code directory to list the available options.